Samyak0-0/chat-app-live-v2/README.md

 # Messaging App

-A real time messaging app with user authentication made using the MERN Stack along with json web tokens(JWT), Web Sockets and typescript.
+A real time messaging app with user authentication made using the MERN Stack along with json web tokens(JWT), Web Sockets and Typescript.

 > [!NOTE]
 > The server will slow down with inactivity, which can delay requests by 50 seconds or more.